davidrocha9/Rushing-B/README.md

 Endless Scroller built with Unity (2D).
 A student races across FEUP's B Hall trying to get to class on time.
 On their way, they will face many different kinds of enemies and power-ups which will aid them in their journey.

+The game was published and can be played in [itch.io](https://miguelams.itch.io/rushing-b)!

 ## Overview

 Player has a basic weapon and a jetpack.